infinity0/msg-notes/causal-01-ordering.rst

 =========================

 A `partial ordering`_ is a set of elements with a binary relation |le| that is reflexive, antisymmetric, and transitive.
-Its `transitive reduction`_ can be represented as a `directed acyclic graph`_ (DAG), where nodes represent the elements, and paths represent the relationships.
+It can be represented as a `directed acyclic graph`_ (DAG), where nodes represent the elements, and paths represent the relationships. [#Nred]_

 Using this structure, we can begin to model messages in a distributed system for a group communications session.